 Tonight, look for the gloriously bright star Arcturus.
 From mid-northern latitudes, it rises into the east-northeastern sky by around 9 p.m. at this time of year.
 This yellow-orange beauty – like any brilliant star – sparkles wildly when it hovers near the horizon.
 Arcturus is the brightest star in the constellation Bootes, which represents a Herdsman – though to our modern eyes, this star formation might look more like a kite or snow cone.

-Arcturus will climb highest up for the night around 4 a.m. local time and will beam high in the western sky at dawn.
+Arcturus will climb highest up for the night around 3 to 4 a.m. local time and will beam high in the western sky at dawn.
 You can verify that you’re looking at Arcturus by arcing to Arcturus via the Big Dipper’s handle, as depicted in the sky chart below.